 Commercial and residential clients can use the company’s services, with over 65% of the “junk” collected being donated to charities such as Goodwill Industries, recycled, reused or incinerated as fuel through the Covanta Energy Corporation

 Update: College Foxes has become the Two Maids Franchise.
 It has some impressive coverage in Better Homes, Yahoo, and Business Journal and it is still in business.

 Entrepreneur: Darren Johnson

 The Ionic Ear, a Bluetooth device that’s implanted into a customer.
 Not “around the neck”, or “around the ear”.
-It is surgically implanted inside the neck or ear.
+The implant is placed inside the neck or ear surgically.

 $1 million for a 15% stake in his company, Darren was asking into the Shark Tank.
-The Sharks had a hard time taking this one seriously and they all dropped out as soon as they understood what he was pitching.
+The Sharks all dropped out as soon as they understood what he was pitching and had a hard time taking this one seriously.
 There is no sign of the Ionic Ear ever been reached production today and no website.
 For such a product Darren would have needed clinical trials and FDA approval in order to get the product on the market.

 In front of the Sharks and doing a pitch on television, Johnson was apparently nervous and his presentation stumbled.

 |$460,000 for 10%||$460,000 for 50%||Daymond John and Barbara Corcoran|

 Entrepreneur: Tod Wilson, from Somerset, New Jersey.

 Mr Tod’s Pie Factory creates out of natural ingredients palm-sized pies.
 Tod winds up living in his car after threw too much money into the business.